-Media queries allow you to conditionally apply CSS styles depending on a device's media type (such as screen
+Media queries allow you to conditionally apply CSS styles depending on a device's media type (such as screen, print).
+You can also specifiy other features

 or characteristics such as screen resolution or orientation etc.